Paravar: Occupations

+The Bharathas of Sri Lanka

+During the cotton boom in the mid 19th century, some of the Paravars took to the textile trade.
+Starting in the 1860's, some of the entrepreneurs and merchants among the Paravars started setting up businesses in Ceylon (present-day Sri Lanka).
+Many flourished in businesses in Sri Lanka that the Paravas (known as Bharathas in Sri Lanka) are widely recognised as a merchant community in Sri Lanka, known for their business acumen and also for their charity.
+The Bharatha businessmen donated large parcels of land to various Catholic religious societies to build schools and places of worship in Sri Lanka.

+Some Bharathas in Sri Lanka also made a mark in business, politics, sports, etc. Bharatha merchant icons like M.P Gomez, J.L.
+Carwallio & F.X Pereira started Sri Lanka's first departmental stores.

+F.X.
+Pereira's son, I. X. Pereira, was elected to the legislative council of ceylon, and later became Minister of Labour, Industry and Commerce in the government.
+During World War II, he was appointed to the War Council, by the British.
+A postal stamp was issued by the Sri Lankan government in his honour, in 1988.

+Former English cricketer Dimitri Mascarenhas was born to Bharatha parents in London, England.
+He holds the record for most runs in an over in a One Day International for England, with 30, scored off Yuvraj Singh of India on 5 September 2007.

 Family names

 The Paravars were probably a primarily endogamous society until the arrival of the Portuguese, marrying only within their own caste and so keeping the tribal ties strong.
 Subsequently, they became exogamous and from this came the use of names based on Portuguese origin.
 Family names such as Fernando, Costa, da Cruz and Roche are a direct consequence of these marriages, and familiar names, such as Susai (a Tamil translation of Joseph), reflect both the marriages and the general Portuguese influence.
 Robinson offers a different thesis, claiming that they remained endogamous even after conversion, that these family ties strengthened their ability to ascend socially and that the use of Christian family names was in fact a privilege granted to them by the Portuguese and deemed to be a sign of their superiority over other castes such as the Mukkuvars.

 There are four family names of non-Christian origin still in common use, these being Kalingarayan, Villavarayan, Poobalarayan and Rayan.
 These names are thought possibly to have their origin in arayan, which was used by Tamil fishing groups as a caste title.
 Arayan is claimed by some modern descendants of the Paravars to be itself derived from rayya (rajah, king) and "MOTHA" is the surname of all jatithalavas who ruled and it is also followed till now.